IMPACTFEES.ORG

 Hampton: Single-Family Impact Fees

-A new single-family home in Hampton pays $25.00 per unit in impact fees (rates sourced July 11, 2026).
+A new single-family home in Hampton pays at least $25.00 per unit in impact fees (rates sourced July 11, 2026).
 Every line item is levied at the municipal or utility level.

 The largest line items are Water Connection Fee (City of Hampton) ($25.00).

-City Impact Fees (City of Hampton) and Sewer Connection Fee (City of Hampton) and County Impact Fees (City of Hampton) are set by the utility and not published online.
-Contact the utility to verify before budgeting; they are not included as dollar figures here.
+County Impact Fees (City of Hampton) is set by the county and has no published standard rate.
+Contact the levying jurisdiction or utility to verify before budgeting; it is not included as a dollar figure here.

 Water$25.00